Ramlaoui/guaranteed-nn-control/guaranteed_control/nn_reachability/README.md

 Here the variable H is a set of points extracted from the state_interval that allows to compute the control simulated interval (Note that we could have implemented the computation of H inside the function reachMLP without having to provide it, by using the state interval directly).

-# Compute reachability set of a neural network by specifying a maximum error $\delta$
+## Compute reachability set of a neural network by specifying a maximum error

 Given a specified value $\delta$, the goal is for the estimated interval to not have a length that is higher than $\delta$ than the control interval.
 Note that this algorithm might not converge for very low values of $\delta$, so we just added a timeout condition that will just output the maximal precision it got during that runtime.